MwachiOfficial/Auto--Assis/README.md

-# Car Management System
+# AutoAssist
 ## Overview
-The Car Management System is a command-line application designed to manage cars, their maintenance records, and associated comments.
+AutoAssist is a command-line application designed to manage cars, their maintenance records, and associated comments.
 The system allows users to perform CRUD (Create, Read, Update, Delete) operations on cars, maintenance records, and comments.

 # Features
 Car Management: Add, view, update, and delete car information.